 Plantations shutters are slatted, wooden blinds that are housed inside their own frame and drilled to your door frame or window sill.
-Owing to their versatility, they are available in a variety of styles, such as plantations shutters blackout, plantations shutters for bay windows, plantations shutters for patio doors, plantations shutters for French doors and plantations shutters café style.
+Owing to their versatility, they are available in a variety of styles, such as plantation shutters blackout, plantation shutters for bay windows, plantations shutters for patio doors, plantations shutters for French doors, and plantations shutters café style.

-The slats, which are also known as louvres, can be conveniently tilted from a fully closed to a fully open position, allowing you to experiment with the level of light, air and privacy you want in your room.
+The slats, which are also known as louvers, can be conveniently tilted from a fully closed to a fully open position, allowing you to experiment with the level of light, air, and privacy you want in your room.

 What’s their origin?

 Plantation shutters got their name from Southern America, where shutters were commonplace in mansions built on vast cotton and sugar plantations.
 However, their true origin goes back to Ancient Greece and the Medieval era – a time when solid shutters were made from materials like marble and wood – where they were used for protection against weather and other threatening elements.